 The seaside coasts in France are named after precious stones.
 Some examples are the mother of pearl coast, the jade coast, and the alabaster coast.

-Close to $5 billion per year is the amount the tourist spend while visiting the French Riviera.
+Close to $5 billion per year is the amount the tourists spend while visiting the French Riviera.

 If you visit the prison on Île Sainte-Marguerite, an island located just right outside of Cannes you can see the cell where the “Man in the Iron Mask” spent 11 years of his life.